TassianaMilka/Java-/README.md

  # Summary in English

- Hello everyone, each code posted will be commented to facilitate understanding beyond youtube.
-Thus, the numbering of the video will be identified in the video itself.
-This is an ongoing project.
+Hello everyone, each code posted will be commented to facilitate understanding before the video was published on YouTube, but I thought it better not to do it on the other side, the project is still here on Github.This is an ongoing project.
 For the moment, I would have nothing to do with what I started to describe about an object-oriented get and set method, something very important when we refer to the Java Programming Language.

 # Main items that have already been addressed and that will still be carried out in the Channel